Vyral/base-template/_posts/2019-06-13-a-word-of-caution-before-buying-new-construction.md

 This client didn’t save any money by going straight to a builder. **Hiring a buyer’s agent not only would have cost her nothing, but it would have saved her so much time, hassle, and money**.

-If you or someone you know is thinking about buying or selling a home any time in the near future, don’t hesitate to reach out and give us a call or send us an email.
+If you or someone you know is thinking about buying or selling a home anytime in the near future, don’t hesitate to reach out and give us a call or send us an email.
 We look forward to hearing from you soon.